jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

   (b) at the time he or she took the action concerned, he or she believed on reasonable grounds that the young person was of or over the age of 16 years.

 ### 132 Sexual conduct with child under 12
-(1) Every one who has sexual connection with a child is liable to imprisonment for a term not exceeding 14 years.
+(1) Every one who has sexual connection with a child is liable to imprisonment for a term not exceeding 20 years.
 (2) Every one who attempts to have sexual connection with a child is liable to imprisonment for a term not exceeding 10 years.
 (3) Every one who does an indecent act on a child is liable to imprisonment for a term not exceeding 10 years.
 (4) It is not a defence to a charge under this section that the person charged believed that the child was of or over the age of 12 years.
 (5) It is not a defence to a charge under this section that the child consented.
 (6) In this section,—
+  (a) child—
+    (i) means a person under the age of 12 years; and (ii) for the purposes of subsection (1), includes person B (as described in section 128) if it cannot be established whether person B was under or over the age of 12 years; and
-  (a) child means a person under the age of 12 years; and (b) doing an indecent act on a child includes indecently assaulting the child.
+  (b) doing an indecent act on a child includes indecently assaulting the child.

 ### 133 Indecency with girl under 12